media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.3.9 (2022/06/23) =
+* Add: Support of the source tag.

+= 6.3.8 (2022/06/13) =
+* Fix: The links and thumbnails were broken in the Dashboard Trash.
+* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
+You can find it [here](https://wordpress.org/plugins/database-cleaner).

 = 6.3.7 (2022/06/07) =
 * Fix: Better support for filters for filesystem scan (and a little optimization as well).
 * Fix: Better support for backgrounds/overlays in elementor.